-- Children studying the Suzuki method need to attend cello group lessons once a week in addition to their weekly one-to-one cello lesson.
-This is a key part of the Suzuki teaching program.
+- Children studying at The Cello Corner need to attend cello ensemble classes once a week in addition to their weekly one-to-one cello lesson.

-- Attendance at group lessons is as important as individual lessons.
-The Cancellation Policy at paragraph 9 below also applies to group lessons.
-If a student is unable to attend a group lesson, the teacher must be notified in advance.
+- If a student is unable to attend a group lesson, the teacher must be notified in advance.

-- The duration is lessons will be fixed by the teacher in each case, depending on the concentration span of the student.
-By way of example, individual lessons will last between 30 and 45 minutes, and group lessons will last between 25 and 45 minutes, depending on the age and the level of the students.
+- The duration of lessons will be fixed by the teacher in each case, depending on the concentration span of the student.
+By way of example, individual lessons will last between 30 and 60 minutes, and ensemble classes will last between 45 and 75 minutes, depending on the age and the level of the students.

-- The student must please be punctual for all lessons, and in particular group lessons.
-To ensure that lessons are not delayed, the student must arrive 10-15 minutes before the scheduled start time for any lesson, to allow for the time required to set up and tune properly.
+- The student must please be punctual for all lessons, and in particular ensemble classes.
+To ensure that lessons are not delayed, the student must arrive 10-15 minutes before the scheduled start time for any class, to allow for the time required to set up and tune properly.

 - Any late arrival means that lessons may have to be cut short.
 The teacher is not required to make up time and extend lessons that have been delayed.

-- Late arrivals to group lessons may need to wait outside the teaching room until a suitable break in the lesson before they can be admitted to participate.
+- Late arrivals to ensemble classes may need to wait outside the teaching room until a suitable break in the lesson before they can be admitted to participate.